PravunathSingh/React-Router-v6-Starter/README.md

 ### Key Points To Remember:

-- With v6 the "Switch" component has been replaced to the "Routes" component.
+- With v6 the `Switch` component has been replaced to the `Routes` component.
 So the final code will be something like:

 ```
 <Router>